Nazulka/Poster-Panda/README.md

 * I would like to thank my mentor Excellence Ilesanmi for his continuous support and guidance.
 * Big thanks to all tutors from Tutor Support.
 * Thanks to the wonderful Slack community for their time and sharing their knowledge!
-* A big thank you to may family and friends for their enormous support!
+* A big thank you to my family and friends for their enormous support!